Zenika/deadoralive/README.md

 ### Firebase configuration

-(firebase configuration is optionnal, if there are no config, the score isn't stored)
+Firebase configuration is optional, if unavailable, player's data won't be stored.

-* Create firebase project.
+* Create firebase project
 * Activate firestore database
 * Rename .env.sample to .env
 * Fill all vars with values